zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 helm delete --purge rmq
 ```

-Otherwise, the following will manually delete all the created any created resources from our cluster.
+Otherwise we need to manually delete all the created created resources from our cluster, by running:

-Run:
 ```
 kubectl delete sts rmq-rabbitmq-ha kubectl delete svc rmq-rabbitmq-ha rmq-rabbitmq-ha-discovery